Tucupita Marcano

-Tucupita José Marcano (born September 16, 1999) is a Venezuelan professional baseball infielder for the Pittsburgh Pirates of Major League Baseball (MLB).
-He has previously played in MLB for the San Diego Padres.
+Tucupita Jose Marcano (born September 16, 1999) is a Venezuelan professional baseball utility player for the Fargo-Moorhead RedHawks of the American Association of Professional Baseball.
+He previously played in Major League Baseball (MLB) for the San Diego Padres and Pittsburgh Pirates.
+In 2024, he was banned from MLB for life for betting on Pirates games while on the team's injured list.

 Career

 San Diego Padres

 On July 2, 2016, Marcano signed with the San Diego Padres as an international free agent.
 Marcano made his professional debut in 2017 with the Dominican Summer League Padres, slashing .206/.337/.353 in 49 games.
 In 2018, Marcano split the season between the AZL Padres and the Low-A Tri-City Dust Devils, accumulating a .366/.450/.438 slash line with 1 home run and 26 RBI.
 The following season, Marcano played with the Single-A Fort Wayne TinCaps, hitting .270/.323/.337 with 2 home runs and 45 RBI in 111 games with the team.
 Marcano did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 The Padres added him to their 40-man roster after the 2020 season.

 On April 1, 2021, Marcano made his MLB debut as a pinch hitter for Keone Kela, and drew a walk against Stefan Crichton of the Arizona Diamondbacks.
 On April 6, Marcano collected his first major league hit, a single off of San Francisco Giants reliever Wandy Peralta.
 After going 2-for-12 with an RBI in 10 games for the Padres, Marcano was optioned off the roster and assigned to the Triple-A El Paso Chihuahuas to begin the minor league season.